kinik93/makefile-basics/README.md

 #endif
 ```
-and the fakeSource.c source file contains the definition of the function declared before in the fakeSuorce header
+and the [fakeSource.c](https://github.com/kinik93/makefile-basics/blob/main/fakeSource.c) source file containing the definition of the function declared before in the fakeSuorce header
 ```c
 #include "fakeHeader.h"
 #include <stdio.h>